 The top priority of a risk assessment is personal safety.
 Protection of the building is secondary to personal safety which, in case of a fire, might have adverse effects on the building if priority is given to open escape routes.
 However, the best possible coordination of personal safety and asset protection measures involving the police and fire brigade ensures a high level of protection for property.

-Hence, the optimum protection concept against burglary/theft takes into account the structural measures that provide optimum protection as early as the design or planning stage for the premesis(see Figure 2-2).
+Hence, the optimum protection concept against burglary/theft takes into account the structural measures that provide optimum protection as early as the design or planning stage for the premises(see Figure 2-2).

 Mechanical safeguards such as burglary resistant windows and doors play an essential part.
 Good mechanical safeguards feature robust burglar resistance – the higher the resistance, the harder it becomes for the burglar to overcome these safeguards (in terms of time, tools, expertise) – which increases the risk for the perpetrator to be discovered and caught.